KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Introduction

 Despite their promising results, existing interaction-free models still suffer from two key limitations: (1) their reliance solely on structural information creates performance bottlenecks, and (2) their predictions often lack scientific interpretability.
-To overcome these limitations, we argue that interaction-free models should incorporate biochemical factual knowledge during the encoding of proteins and ligands.
-Such knowledge provides rich external information that not only enhances predictive accuracy but also offers scientific grounding for interpretability.
-For proteins, Gene Ontology (GO)~\cite{ashburner2000gene} annotations describe their molecular functions, biological processes, and cellular components, which are highly relevant to protein-ligand binding.
-For instance, if a protein's molecular function includes \textit{ATP binding}, it may exhibit high affinity for ATP-like ligands.
-Involvement in biological processes such as \textit{signal transduction} can suggest potential molecular interactions or pathway associations.
-Similarly, cellular component annotations like \textit{cell membrane} can inform ligand accessibility.
-For ligands, knowledge can be derived from molecular descriptors and chemical features.
-Ligand properties (LP) such as the number of \textit{hydrogen bond donors} (e.g., amino groups, phenolic hydroxyl groups) and \textit{acceptors} (e.g., oxygen, nitrogen atoms) are crucial for forming hydrogen bonds with proteins.
-These interactions play a pivotal role in protein-ligand binding, making such properties essential for accurate PLA prediction.
+To overcome these limitations, we argue that interaction-free models should incorporate biochemical factual knowledge.
+Specifically, protein-related knowledge, such as Gene Ontology (GO)~\cite{ashburner2000gene} annotations, provides mechanistic priors about molecular function, biological processes, and cellular components.
+These are linked to binding pockets, catalytic residues, and cofactors that are important for PLA.
+Ligand-related knowledge, such as ligand property (LP), captures key chemical factors influencing binding affinity, including hydrogen-bonding capacity, charge distribution, and hydrophobicity.
+Therefore, such biochemical knowledge can complement structural representations and provide a more interpretable basis for PLA prediction.